TheThingsNetwork/lorawan-stack/doc/content/gettingstarted/traffic.md

 ### Listing the downlink queue

 The stack keeps a queue of downlink messages.
-Applications can keep pushing downlink messages or replace the queue with a list of downlink messages.
+Applications can add one or more downlink messages to the end of the queue(push) or replace the complete queue with one or more downlink messages.

 You can see what is in the queue;